onflow/flow/flips/20211129-cadence-mutability-restrictions.md

 This change makes it less likely for a user to expose a value from a contract or other publicly accessible structure that is not intended to be mutable, but can be modified by consumers of their contract regardless.
-This is important for a future stable, permissionless version of Cadence, where users to not need to have their smart contracts reviewed in order to deploy them to Flow.
+This is important for a future stable, permissionless version of Cadence, where users do not need to have their smart contracts reviewed in order to deploy them to Flow.
 By removing one possible way that users could write unsafe smart contracts, we make it easier for everyone to trust the correctness of contracts deployed to Flow.